mjhoffm2/ReactTrainingTutorial/Part-2-%2D-Basic-Front-End-Application-Skeleton-with-React-and-Redux.md

     //Another common approach is to simply declare that the user's browser has es6 support, and then polyfill anything necessary
     "lib": ["es5", "dom", "es2015.promise"],

-    //By declaring the target to be ES6, this sets the compilation target for the typescript compiler.
-    //We don't need this to compile all the way down to ES3/5, webpack will handle that.
-    //In addition to setting the compilation target, this also causes ES6 modules to be used instead of CommonJS
+    //This causes ES6 modules to be used instead of CommonJS
-    //This is important since it enables webpack to do tree shaking optimizations (dead code removal) "target": "es6",
+    //This is important since it enables webpack to do tree shaking optimizations (dead code removal)
+    //This has nothing to do with the compilation target, which is still ES3 by default "module": "es6",

     //When setting "module": "es6", the typescript compiler defaults to the "classic" module resolution strategy
     //It is important that we use the "node" module resolution strategy instead